frostcone/magmaguy.com/wiki/es/elitemobs/elitescript_actions.md

 </div>

-Hace que la consola transmita el mensaje "Hola $nombreJefe mi nombre es $nombreJugador. ¿Cuál es tu nivel? $nombreJefe mi nivel es $nivelJefe"
+Hace que la consola transmita el mensaje "Hello $bossName my name is $playerName.
+What is your level? $bossName my level is $bossLevel"

 </div>